Adolf-Heinz Beckerle: After the war

 Afterwards, he settled in Neu-Isenburg, where he worked as a notary.
-Fritz Bauer, a German Jewish prosecutor in Hesse-who was one of the few German prosecutors who actively pursued Nazi war criminals in the 1950s-opened an investigation of Beckerle after it was decided not to charge him with political persecution in 1957.
-In September 1959, Baurer had Beckerle arrested and charged with crimes against humanity for his role in arranging the deportation of Jews from greater Bulgaria.
+Fritz Bauer, a German Jewish prosecutor in Hesse – who was one of the few German prosecutors who actively pursued Nazi war criminals in the 1950s – opened an investigation of Beckerle after it was decided not to charge him with political persecution in 1957.
+In September 1959, Bauer had Beckerle arrested and charged for his role in arranging the deportation of Jews from greater Bulgaria.
 Beckerle's lawyers were able to delay the proceedings and his trial did not finally begin until November 1967.
 In 1965, Beckerle was interviewed at his home by the American historian Frederick B. Chary who was writing a PhD thesis on wartime Bulgaria, where he insisted that he was really opposed to the Nazi regime and successfully worked to save Bulgaria's Jewish population from deportation.
 Chary wrote in 2014 that nearly everything Beckerle had told him was a lie.

-In what appeared to be an attempt at blackmail, when the trial finally began in 1967, Beckerle's lawyers tried repeatedly to call the West German chancellor Kurt Georg Kiesinger-who was a friend of Beckerle under the Third Reich-as a witness for his trial.
+In what appeared to be an attempt at blackmail, when the trial finally began in 1967, Beckerle's lawyers tried repeatedly to call the West German chancellor Kurt Georg Kiesinger – who was a friend of Beckerle under the Third Reich – as a witness for his trial.
 Kiesinger had been a member of the National Socialist Legal Guild and the NSDAP in the Nazi era and through he joined both only for opportunistic reasons as he was an ambitious lawyer hoping to advance his career, his past was a constant issue during his chancellorship.
 On 27 June 1968, in an unusual legal ruling, the judge declared that Beckerle's health was such that to try him might kill him and dismissed all of the charges against him.
 Beckerle died of a heart attack in 1976, a free man.